FAQ

 -

-If I do not meet the eligibility criteria to apply as an incoming first-year student, when will be my next opportunity to apply?
+If I don't meet the criteria as an incoming first-year student, can I apply later?

-First-year UCR students who have a cumulative GPA of 3.5, or above, at the end of winter quarter will be invited to apply.
-If accepted, they will join University Honors as second-year students during fall quarter of the following academic year.
+Yes.
+Current UCR students with a cumulative GPA of 3.5 or higher by the end of winter quarter will be invited to apply.
+If accepted, they would join the program as second-year students in the following fall.
+Students may also be able to apply during the spring quarter of their second year to join as a third-year student.

 -